-Sarah-Jane Hounsell is a Third Year Law Student and President of Law Society (Cambridge).
+Sarah-Jane Hounsell is a Law Student Graduate and past President of Law Society (Cambridge).
 Here is her wisdom on the experience of being a mature student at university:

 So you decided to come back to your education!
 Stomach in knots?
 Hands sweating?
 Thinking ‘What on earth am I doing?
 I’m too old for this?’
 Don’t worry you are not alone, we all felt like that!
 But trust us, welcome to the best three years of your life!
 Too old?
 Not a chance, lets show these young ones how it’s done.
 From the first moment you walk through the doors and head up The Street, you are part of our family so grab your books and enjoy the ride…

 The thing that really surprised me first off is that no one actually realised I was older.
 They were almost shocked when I said I couldn’t come to Rev’s or Lola’s that night as I was off out with my husband and children.
 They had not even noticed I was wearing a wedding ring.
 They are completely oblivious to it and just see you as another student who has just left home and come out into the big wide world.
 Take it as a compliment as it won’t be long before they are calling you Mum (even the ones older than you!)